 Repeatability: This course may not be repeated for additional credits.

-Pre-requisites: Minimum grade of C (except where noted) in (FMA 2242, FMA 2241, THTR 2511 (C- or higher), FMA 2244, 'Y' in CRFM05, or 'Y' in CRFM06)
+Pre-requisites: Minimum grade of C (except where noted) in (FMA 2242 (may be taken concurrently), FMA 2241 (may be taken concurrently), THTR 2511 (C- or higher), FMA 2244, 'Y' in CRFM05, or 'Y' in CRFM06)

 FMA 3245.
 Cinematography: Junior Projects.
 4 Credit Hours.

 Cinematography: Junior Projects is a suggested elective course for BA Cinematography Concentration candidates.
 Integrating and building upon what they have previously learned, this course is designed to help junior level students secure skills and experiences necessary to lead a production crew as a Director of Photography (DP).
 The course will explore production strategies for both fiction and non-fiction motion pictures.
 Topics include planning camera setups and coverage, advanced lighting design, light plots, creating a "look", field monitors and LUTs, high dynamic range RAW files, workflows, and crew organization.
-Designed to work in conjunction with the BFA Junior Directing course, this class will culminate with each cinematography student serving as the lead DP for a BFA Junior Directing Projects Film (FMA 3241).
+Designed to work in conjunction with the BFA Junior Directing course, this class will culminate with each cinematography student serving as the lead DP for a BFA Junior Directing Projects Film (

 Department Restrictions: Must be enrolled in one of the following Departments: CA:Film & Media Arts.